wdi-sf-september-2014/notes/objects_and_primitives/README.md

 * `(100).toString()`
 * `"2" + 2`

-Experiment with things not listed above, and see what happens.
+Experiment with expressions not listed above, that are similar to the ones above, and see what happens.